What is the Assurance of Salvation

 First, it indicates that assurance is given to those who are truly born again, for it reminds them that God’s power will keep them “in Christ” until they die, and they will surely live with Christ forever in heaven.

-There are many passages that teach that those who are truly born again, who are genuinely Christians, will continue in Christ until death and will then go to be in heaven with Him.
+Many passages teach that those who are truly born again, who are genuinely Christians, will continue in Christ until death and will then go to be in heaven with Him.

 First Part

 1) In John 6:38-40 Jesus says that everyone who believes in Him will have eternal life.
-He says that He will raise that person up at the last day – which, in this context of believing in the Son and having eternal life, clearly means that Jesus will raise that person up to eternal life with Him (not just raise him up to be judged and condemned).
+He says that He will raise that person on the last day – which, in this context of believing in the Son and having eternal life, clearly means that Jesus will raise that person to eternal life with Him (not just raise him to be judged and condemned).

 Moreover, this text emphasizes that Jesus does the will of the Father, which is that He should “lose nothing of all that He has given Me” (John 6:39).
 Once again, those given to the Son by the Father will not be lost.